 What to do before fingering

-While spontaneous intimate time is great, if you know you might be getting down to business, it can be helpful to ensure you've done a few things beforehand so that everything goes swimmingly and there aren't any unnecessary accidents or even injuries:
+While spontaneous intimate time is great, if you know you might be getting down to business, it can be helpful to ensure you've done a few things beforehand so that everything goes swimmingly, and that you don't experience any unnecessary accidents or even injuries:

-Fingering is fantastic if you're properly prepared.
+- Get clean—Fingering is fantastic; if you're properly prepared.
 It's important to cut your nails and thoroughly wash your hands before fingering.
 Infection can occur if the hands are dirty, and unmanicured nails can bruise the tissue around the vulva and the vaginal canal.

-Fingering is like any other sexual activity.
-If you're masturbating alone, make sure you're in a private area and feel comfortable and relaxed.
+- Set the mood—Fingering is like any other sexual activity—it can help immensely to create a relaxed and of course, private space in which to do it, especially if you're learning how to finger yourself properly.
+If you're masturbating alone, make sure you're in a private area and feel comfortable, and that you won't be interrupted.
 If you're planning on partaking with a partner, you can also set the mood with music or naughty conversation.

-Hands-free vibrators are great, but often, it's your hands that can work the most magic in the bedroom.
+Hands-free vibrators are great, but often, it's actually your hands that can work the most magic in the bedroom.
 Let's get one thing right off the bat: all vulvas are different, which means you have to adapt your fingering technique to each individual person and their preferences for getting off.
-That said, the universal basics for how to finger do apply.
+That said, the universal basics for how to finger—whether you're wondering how to finger yourself, or others—do apply.

 Follow these steps for fun, orgasm-inducing stimulation:

 In order to properly enjoy fingering, finding a comfortable position that allows for maximum pleasure is essential.